BoazMoerman/BoazMoerman.github.io/_publications/Manin M-points toric.md

 ---
-title: "Generalized Campana points of bounded height on toric varieties"
+title: "M-points of bounded height on toric varieties"
 collection: publications
 date: 2024-11-01
 citation: 'In preparation'